 The largest and most complex water bodies are distributed primarily in the Canadian Shield.
 These lakes in the Canadian Shield formed through processes such as erosion and glaciation (Smith et al., 2007).
 Erosion and glaciation formed water bodies with complex shapes, which may contribute to the higher SI (1.48) reported by the WBD-NAHL for the region.
-During the most recent Wisconsin glaciation, the Canadian Shield was covered by the Laurentide Ice Sheet, a giant, 3-km thick expanse of ice.
+During the most recent Wisconsin glaciation, the Canadian Shield was covered by the Laurentide Ice Sheet, a giant, 3 km thick expanse of ice.
 When the ice sheet retreated north, it carved out the five Great Lakes as well as thousands of small lakes throughout the Canadian Shield (Dyke and Prest, 1987).
-Currently, 92% of the water extent in the tundra and boreal forests are distributed in this particular region.
-For example, the largest lake in the region - Great Bear Lake - has a surface area of 30,227 km2 with a long, complex shoreline (the perimeter is 5,705 km and the SI of the lake is 9.3).
+Currently, 92 % of the water extent in the tundra and boreal forests are distributed in this particular region.
+For example, the largest lake in the region - Great Bear Lake - has a surface area of $30\,227\,\mathrm{km^2}$ with a long, complex shoreline (the perimeter is 5705 km, and the SI of the lake is 9.3).
 It was formed by ice erosion during the Pleistocene (Johnson, 1975).

-The tundra, on the other hand, has a large number of small, regularly-shaped water bodies, which could be related to the thick peatland and thermokarst landscape.
+The tundra, on the other hand, has a large number of small, regularly shaped water bodies, which could be related to the thick peatland and thermokarst landscape.
 Over the past few decades, numerous thermokarst lakes have been experiencing dramatic changes, which are considered an indicator of permafrost degradation (Smith et al., 2005; Karlsson et al., 2012, 2014).
 The small thermokarst lakes were also found to experience stronger changes than larger lakes (Karlsson et al., 2014; Carroll and Loboda, 2017).
 Monitoring water extent without discriminating by lake size does not accurately reflect these changes in small lakes due to the area dominance of large lakes.
-Additionally, the small thermokarst lakes are the primary source of permafrost carbon emissions (Kuhn et al., 2018; Walter Anthony et al., 2016; Yvon-Durocher et al., 2017) and small water bodies were found to be a major source of uncertainty greenhouse gas emission estimates (Holgerson and Raymond, 2016).
-The WBD-NAHL dataset could provide critical information for investigating thermokarst lakes, especially small thermokarst lakes and ponds, and estimating their effects on carbon emission and permafrost sustainability in the tundra and boreal forests of North America.
-As reported by the analysis of WBD-NAHL, 3.24 million small water bodies were found in the tundra in 2019, with an average size of 0.07 km2 and average SI of 1.37, much smaller than the SI of boreal lakes.
-Teshekpuk Lake is the largest thermokarst lake in the world and a relatively smooth shoreline (SI = 5.4), considerably smaller than the SI of Great Bear Lake in the boreal region (Markon and Derksen, 1994).
+Additionally, the small thermokarst lakes are the primary source of permafrost carbon emissions (Kuhn et al., 2018; Walter Anthony et al., 2016; Yvon-Durocher et al., 2017), and small water bodies were found to be a major source of uncertainty greenhouse gas emission estimates (Holgerson and Raymond, 2016).
+The WBD-NAHL dataset could provide critical information for investigating thermokarst lakes, especially small thermokarst lakes and ponds, and estimate their effects on carbon emission and permafrost sustainability in the tundra and boreal forests of North America.
+As reported by the analysis of WBD-NAHL, 3.24 million small water bodies were found in the tundra in 2019, with an average size of 0.07 km^2 and average SI of 1.37, much smaller than the SI of boreal lakes.
+Teshekpuk Lake is the largest thermokarst lake in the world and has a relatively smooth shoreline (SI = 5.4), considerably smaller